tranthaison1231/son-tran/src/content/blog/the-best-way-to-manage-icons-in-reactjs.md

 - No initial flicker; immediate rendering.
 - CSS styling possible.
 - Increases document size; affects memory and JavaScript bundle performance.

+### SVGR with SVG in JS
+- It will include SVG on JS bundle

 ### Inline SVG Using SVG Sprites